H3AR7B3A7/NextJS-Course/README.md

 revalidation.
 The result can then be distributed and cached in a Content Delivery Network (CDN).

-- Faster Websites - Prerendered content can be cached and globally distributed.
+- Faster Websites - Pre-rendered content can be cached and globally distributed.
 This ensures that users around the world can access your website's content more quickly and reliably.
 - Reduced Server Load - Because the content is cached, your server does not have to dynamically generate content for each user request.
-- SEO - Prerendered content is easier for search engine crawlers to index, as the content is already available when the page loads.
+- SEO - Pre-rendered content is easier for search engine crawlers to index, as the content is already available when the page loads.
 This can lead to improved search engine rankings.

 Static rendering is useful for UI with no data or data that is shared across users, such as a static blog post or a